mongodb/docs/source/includes/fact-connection-prereq-user.rst

 application itself.

-You can create a database user to access your |service| {+database-deployment+} in the :guilabel:`Connect` dialog.
+You can create a database user to access your |service| {+database-deployment+} in the :guilabel:`Connect` dialog box.
 You can also add the database user from the :ref:`{+Database-Deployment+} view <mongodb-users>`.